 There are several reasons why a fiddle leaf fig stubbornly refuses to produce any fruit or even flowers outside its native rainforest environment.

-In lowland rainforests humidity is very high, it’s near impossible to achieve this level of moisture for a houseplant or even an outdoor fiddle leaf fig.
+In lowland rainforests, humidity is very high, and it’s nearly impossible to achieve this moisture level for a houseplant or even an outdoor fiddle leaf fig.

 Without pollination, fiddle leaf figs won’t fruit.

 Yes, fiddle leaf fig fruits are edible, but here’s the issue.
 They don’t taste good, so even if you did spend hours and dollars trying to make your fiddle leaf fig bear fruit, the end result would be a disappointment.

 Fiddle leaf fig fruits don’t taste like delicious figs you can pick up in the store or grow in your yard.
 Even though they’re not toxic, their skin is leathery; the flesh is mouth-drying, quite bitter, and, more often than not, entirely bland.